Caleb PrabhakarUNIVERSAL FUND MEMBER

 Caleb's Story

 Caleb joined Watsi on March 28th, 2021.
-Two years ago, Caleb joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Caleb's most recent donation traveled 8,600 miles to support San Htay, a mom of two from Thailand, to fund surgery to treat cervical cancer.
+Three years ago, Caleb joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Caleb's most recent donation traveled 8,800 miles to support Sambath, a six-year-old boy from Cambodia, to fund surgery to repair his eardrums.

 Impact